When was the last time you reviewed your blog posts, pages, products and older content on your site?

 Keywords Not on the Page

 Plugin for WordPress like Yoast that remind you to check the keywords are great.
 I often come across blog posts or product descriptions on shopping carts that have not included the keywords within the page main content.
+And remember to add internal links.

 Another often missed opportunity is related keywords and adding the keyword in subheadings.